hoppscotch/docs/content/en/rest.md

 ## Environments

+Environment variables allow you to store and reuse values in your requests and scripts

 <img src="/API/editEnv-dark.png" class="dark-img" height="1280" width="640" alt=""/>
 <img src="/API/editEnv-light.png" class="light-img" height="1280" width="640" alt=""/>

+**see also :** <nuxt-link to="/quickstart/rest#environment-variables">How To Environment variables in Hoppscotch</nuxt-link>
 ## Keyboard shortcuts

 **Optimized for efficiency.**